More about Bharat Petroleum Corporation Limited

 |---|---|

-Bharat Petroleum Corporation Limited's forward EPS being less than its trailing EPS indicates the company may be less profitable this year than last.
-This signals potential challenges in maintaining earnings growth and could lead to concerns about future performance.
+Bharat Petroleum Corporation Limited's forward EPS being less than trailing EPS indicates the company's profitability is expected to decrease.
+This signals a potential downturn in financial performance compared to the previous year.

 Price projections: